Purpose and scope

 Using fans should be an exception and not routine.

-Fans are permitted in the private room of a service user who is symptomatic or COVID-19 diagnosed.
+Fans are permitted in the private room of a service user who is symptomatic or COVID-19 diagnosed, using the above guidance.

 The window should remain open when in use.